soniavaidya05/leakyemotions/README.md

 in the folder containing the ``pyproject.toml`` file.

-If you wish to install additional dependencies, such as tensorboard for logging needs, you can include the extra dependencies like so:
+If you wish to install additional dependencies, such as tensorboard for logging needs, you can include the extra dependencies by running the following instead:
 ```
 poetry install --with extras
 ```
 in the folder containing the ``pyproject.toml`` file.

-To install Agentarium in development mode, run the following command:
+To install Agentarium in development mode, include the optional dependency groups like so:
 ```
 poetry install --with dev,extras
 ```